-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

-- Bowel preparation before colonoscopy.
-Some research suggests that taking a single dose of castor oil might be effective for emptying the colon.
+- Emptying the colon before a colonoscopy.
+Taking a single dose of castor oil might be effective for emptying the colon.
 However, it does not seem to work as well as other bowel preparations, such as sodium phosphate or bisacodyl plus magnesium citrate.
 Castor oil is not recommended for people who are preparing for a colonoscopy.

 - Constipation.
 Castor oil works as a stimulant laxative for reducing constipation when taken by mouth.

-- Dry eyes.
-Some research suggests that using eye drops containing castor oil might be effective for people with dry eyes.
+- Dry eye.
+Using eye drops containing castor oil might reduce symptoms in people with dry eyes.

 Insufficient Evidence for